cjacobsen2016/language-design/principles.md

 ## Design Principles ##

-`Rat` treats `go` as a kind of asm.
-All `rat` files can be compiled to `go` source files.
+Rat treats Go as a kind of asm.
+All Rat files can be compiled to Go source files.

-The main design goal of `rat` is to allow developers to implement generic containers.
-Writing container library in `go` is quite painful.
-One has to use `interface{}` to store all data types, or write lots of similar structs/functions for all necessary types. `Rat` will define and implement a compile time generic like C++ template.
+The main design goal of Rat is to allow developers to implement generic containers.
+Writing container library in Go is quite painful.
+One has to use `interface{}` to store all data types, or write lots of similar structs/functions for all necessary types.
+Rat will define and implement a compile time generic like C++ template.
 One can write code once for all types.

 The main goal is the only goal.
 All others are non-goals.
 Adding new features to a newly designed language is quite easy.
-Let us make it hard at begining. `Rat` should always be lean and focused.
+Let us make it hard at begining.
+Rat should always be lean and focused.

-To be more specific, if a feature is planned in `rat`, it must be a reasonable necessary part to implement following generic `Map`.
+To be more specific, if a feature is planned in Rat, it must be a reasonable necessary part to implement following generic `Map`.

 (Note: Syntax in the demo may change in future.)